enthought/mayavi/docs/source/mayavi/index.rst

-Mayavi2 Users Guide
+Mayavi Users Guide
 ===================================

-This is the User Guide for Mayavi2, the scientific data visualization and 3D plotting tool in Python.
+This is the User Guide for Mayavi, the scientific data visualization and 3D plotting tool in Python.

 If you already have Mayavi installed and want a quick tour of its